ni/semi-test-library-dotnet/CONTRIBUTING.md

 repository hosted on [GitHub](https://github.com/ni/semi-test-library-dotnet).

 **semi-test-library-dotnet** follows a pull-request model for development.
-If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.
+If you wish to contribute, you will need a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.

 Please remember to sign off your commits (e.g., by using `git commit -s` if you